Peer Tutoring Frequently Asked Questions

 In addition to Peer Tutoring, we may ask you to take advantage of additional resources.
 These include:

 - Making an Academic Counseling Appointment.
-There are several resource people on campus to help you with your academic skills, from study- and test-taking strategies to NCLEX support to improvement in writing skills.
-Please contact Katherine LeRoy to be directed to the appropriate person: email@example.com
+There are several resource people on campus to help you with your academic skills, from study- and test-taking strategies to writing support.
+Please contact Katherine LeRoy to be directed to the appropriate person: firstname.lastname@example.org

 - Visiting Your Professor During Office Hours.
 Your instructor is an expert in their field, and keeps office hours to meet with students who are struggling.
 Spending 20-30 minutes with your professor, disclosing a struggle with a chapter, subject, or skill, and seeking their support first shows your investment and concern for their course.